vipularora219/vipularora219.github.io/_publications/Low-Degree-Testing-Reals.md

 title: "Low Degree Testing over the Reals"
 collection: publications
 permalink: /publication/Low-Degree-Testing-Reals
-excerpt: 'This paper is about the number 3.
-The number 4 is left for future work.'
+excerpt: 'This paper is about testing if a multivariate, real valued function over the reals is a low degree polynomial, or is far from being one.'
 date: 2015-10-01
 venue: 'Journal 1'
 paperurl: 'http://academicpages.github.io/files/paper3.pdf'